djschnei21/multi-product-integration-demo/README.md

 - Nomad Enterprise
 - Terraform (TFC)

-More importantly, the resulting environment is preconfigured to highlight the "better together" story, with a focus on interproduct integrations.
+More importantly, the resulting environment is pre-configured to highlight the "better together" story, with a focus on inter-product integrations.
 A demo could span the entire environment or focus on any individual aspect.
-The aim was to provide a very flexible environment which can be used as the basis for all usecase demos.
+The aim was to provide a very flexible environment which can be used as the basis for all use case demos.

 The following integrations are highlighted by default:
 - **Terraform** is leveraged to deploy, configure, and integrate the other products